Chapter 4:

 As the heavy door of the Ivory Tower—my father’s private study and my own sanctuary for the three years I had spent in advanced studies—clicked shut behind me.
 The adrenaline that had fueled my frantic packing began to settle into a heavy, rhythmic thrum.
 Forty-eight hours, I thought, my mind playing back the blur of ink and equations.
 Forty-eight hours of my life are inside this bag; please, let the stabilization hold.
 The world outside was dressed in shadows and silence, a stark contrast to the room where my father, Golau Nos—or Night Light, as most called him in the common tongue—spent his nights charting the heavens beneath a single-star cutie mark.
 While my mother, Twilight Velvet, likely remained asleep within the main house as the quiet heart of our family, I—clutching the straps of my worn, brown leather messenger bag with its sturdy brass buckles and dual front pockets—began the long descent toward the heart of Canterlot.

 I was heading toward Celestia’s Academy of Arcane Arts, often simply referred to as the School of Magic, an institution that structured its education through rigorous primary, secondary, and pre-university grades.
 My journey there had been anything but typical; my aptitude for advanced studies was recognized early, and by the age of seven, I was already attending secondary-level classes.
 Now, at seventeen, I was in my third year of the final tier, navigating the high-stakes pressure of my last semester before graduation.
-I’m still chasing the curve, I reflected
+I’m still chasing the curve, I reflected with a grimace, and I have to stay ahead of it.

 Moving with purpose, I advanced toward the city center, the most active thoroughfare in the district, where the silence of the residential spires was replaced by a restless, metropolitan energy.
 The grand boulevard was a hive of motion even at this hour; I wove through a labyrinth of luxury, navigating a sea of late-night commuters, weary night-shift laborers, and frantic couriers who moved with a purposeful, sharp-elbowed pace.
 The street felt electric, far more lively than one would expect for the pre-dawn hours; several 24-hour diners glowed with neon-tinted magic, their windows fogged with the steam of coffee and conversation, while early-bird grocers were already unrolling their awnings and stacking crates of fresh produce along the sidewalk.

-As I reached Brez-brycqtow Boulevard, the heart of the bustling traffic, I found myself face-to-face with a familiar sanctuary: the 24-hour bakery known as Doughnut Joe's.
+As I reached Brez-brycqtow Avenue, the heart of the bustling traffic, I found myself face-to-face with a familiar sanctuary: the 24-hour bakery known as Doughnut Joe's.
 The establishment was owned by Joe Beignet, though he was known simply as Donut Joe by his loyal customers.
 I pushed open the shop’s glass doors and was greeted with a charming, melodic chime that cut through the city's roar.

 “Welcome to—”